 The Guns of Navarone (1961)

 The second film based on an Alistair MacLean book is the first one I'm reviewing.
-As the movie that
+As the movie

 Producers assembled a cast headed by three cinematic all-stars.
 Gregory Peck as Captain Keith Mallory; Anthony